Neches River Tidal

 Get Involved

-Staff from the Texas Water Resources Institute (TWRI) are working with communities, interest groups, and local organizations to distribute information about this project and involve stakeholders in developing the I-Plan for watershed improvement.
+Staff from the Texas Water Resources Institute (TWRI) are working with communities, interest groups, and local organizations to distribute information about this project and involve stakeholders in implementing the I-Plan for watershed improvement.
 All public meetings about this project are open to anyone interested.
 Watch for meeting announcements here and on the TWRI website .

 Meeting Records